Spider-Man: No Way Home -- 10 of the biggest WTF questions

 6. Shailene Woodley's Mary Jane

-Does Shailene Woodley's Mary Jane exist in Andrew Garfield Peter's universe?
+Does Shailene Woodley's Mary Jane exist in the Andrew Garfield Peter Parker universe?
 Her scenes were cut from The Amazing Spider-Man 2, but it'd be nice if they got together offscreen.

 7. Let there be more carnage